nokia/rcm-bluez/README.md

 In the current version of RCM, client and proxy are implemented separately, but it may change lately.
 Please note that this implementation is still in its initial state and is currently in progress.

-It also contains two graphic interfaces: one for client and one for proxy.
-They are located in the corresponding visualizer folders.
-The client vis is basically a window to enter the proxy's IP and port number and launch connection.
-It doesn't do anything else.
-The proxy side is a bit more complex and represents the topology, logs and a way to configure your proxy.
-Cf. more details in the corresponding section below.

 # Content

 The repository contains client, proxy, visualizer, app and screenshots folders.